citp/privacy-policy-historical/l/le/lea/leapcard.ie.md

-> *The following text is extracted and transformed from the leapcard.ie privacy policy that was archived on 2012-10-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121014145052id_/https%3A//www.leapcard.ie/PageSetting/ContentViewer.aspx%3FVal%3Dl18aYhoP9dAGjL7tuPcQwQdFOtHf6cCmDKfYR3kzzVJcVe5djyMPMdX%252bFaMZrcr1Wgcyd6CJ4DpIDMFnD3TG9AycQod7F7arEBXfx673bIIahIyeQVHIO33ui7VKCQH4BdYjkCECS9AfvEG5%252fOpN4N%252b2xcEDzKLBLCQEodlMOuo%253d) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the leapcard.ie privacy policy that was archived on 2013-01-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130116105148id_/https%3A//www.leapcard.ie/PageSetting/ContentViewer.aspx%3FVal%3Dl18aYhoP9dAGjL7tuPcQwQdFOtHf6cCmDKfYR3kzzVJcVe5djyMPMdX%252bFaMZrcr1Wgcyd6CJ4DpIDMFnD3TG9AycQod7F7arEBXfx673bIIahIyeQVHIO33ui7VKCQH4BdYjkCECS9AfvEG5%252fOpN4N%252b2xcEDzKLBLCQEodlMOuo%253d) for the most accurate reproduction.*

-# Privacy Statement
+# Privacy Statement and Use of Cookies

 ## General Statement